isomerpages/singapore-customs-cms/_businesses/united-nations-security-council-sanctions.md

 -   End-user certificate or statement; and
 -   Other relevant supporting documents

-The permit application will only be processed after all the required documents have been submitted to Singapore Customs.
+Your application should be processed within **three working days** if all required information and documents are complete.
+However, processing times may be longer for certain applications, depending on the nature of the item, destination or parties involved in the transaction.

 You are also reminded to comply with any stipulated permit conditions.